 Plans for the Plunkett Park playground project began in fall of 2016.
 Public feedback regarding the playground was solicited at that time through public forum and community surveys.
 Construction work began in late August 2017 and the playground reopened in late October 2017.

 This new comprehensive and strategic plan will help the Park Board determine the District’s future direction and priorities.
-This plan will be developed through 2017 and be activated after the current five-year comprehensive and strategic plan concludes in December of 2017.
+This plan was developed through 2017 and activated after the current five-year comprehensive and strategic plan concluded in December of 2017.